edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonConfiguration.md

     | Deliver | new | Specifies delivery mode for subscriptions - options are "new", "all", "last" or "lastpersubject".
 See the [NATS documentation](https://docs.nats.io/nats-concepts/jetstream/consumers#deliverpolicy-optstartseq-optstarttime) for more detail (JetStream only) |
     | DefaultPubRetryAttempts | 2 | Number of times to attempt to retry on failed publish (JetStream only)|

+## Private Configuration

+Each EdgeX service has private configuration that contains values specific to the service.
+Some of these values may override values found in the common configuration layers described above.
+This private configuration is initially found in the service's `configuration.yaml` file.

+When the Configuration Provider is used, the EdgeX services will self-seed their private configuration, with environment variable overrides applied, into the Configuration Provider on first start-up.
+On restarts, the services will pull their private configuration from the Configuration Provider and applied it over the common configuration previously loaded from the Configuration Provider.

+When the Configuration Provider is not used the service's private configuration will be applied over the common configuration loaded via the [`-cc/--commonConfig` command-line option](../CommonCommandLineOptions/#common-config).

+!!! note
+    The `-cc/--commonConfig` option is not require when the Configuration Provider is not used.
+If it is not provided, the service's private configuration must be complete for its needs.
+Some of the Security services that do not use the Configuration Provider operate in this manner since they do not have common configuration like other EdgeX services.

+The service specific private values and additional settings can be found on the respective documentation page for each service [here](http://localhost:8008/3.0/microservices/general/).

 ## Writable vs Readable Settings

 Within the three sections of common configuration and a each service's private configuration, there are settings whose values can be edited via the Configuration Provider and change the behavior of the service while it is running.
 These writable settings are grouped under `Writable` in each section.
-For example, the Writable for common configuration and Core Data are:
+For example, the Writable for the common configuration sections and Core Data private are:

 - /edgex/v3/core-common-config-bootstrapper/all-services/Writable
 - /edgex/v3/core-common-config-bootstrapper/app-services/Writable
 - /edgex/v3/core-common-config-bootstrapper/device-services/Writable
 - /edgex/v3/core-data/Writable

-Any configuration settings found in a common or service's `Writable` section may be changed and affect a service's behavior without a restart.
-Any modifications to the other settings (read-only configuration) require a restart.
+Any configuration settings found in a common or private`Writable` section may be changed and affect a service's behavior without a restart.
+Any modifications to the other settings (read-only configuration) require a restart of the service(s).

 !!! note
-    Run time changes to a common Writable setting will be ignored for services which have that setting overridden in the service's private configuration.
-This is to avoid changing values that have been explicitly overridden in a service's private configuration.
-If the service's Writable setting needs to be changed,  it can be done directly in the service's private Writable section from the Configuration Provider.
+    Run time changes to a common Writable setting will be ignored by services which have that setting overridden in a lower layer, i.e. app/device or private.
+This is to avoid changing values that have been explicitly overridden in a lower layer Writable section by changing the same setting in a higher layer Writable section.
+The setting value should be changed at the lowest layer in which it exists for a service.